161chihuahuas/kadence/README.md

 # 🎼 kdns ~ *composable p2p networks*

-Kadence is a complete implementation of the [Kademlia](http://www.scs.stanford.edu/%7Edm/home/papers/kpos.pdf) distributed hash table.
-Kadence provides developers of distributed systems a set of primitives for inventing new protocols on a solid, well-tested base.
+kdns is a complete implementation of the [Kademlia](http://www.scs.stanford.edu/%7Edm/home/papers/kpos.pdf) distributed hash table. kdns provides developers of distributed systems a set of primitives for inventing new protocols on a solid, well-tested base.

 ```